IgniteUI/igniteui-docfx/en/components/map_geographic_scatter_contour_series.md

 ## Using Scatter Contour Series

-In the Ignite UI for Angular map component, the `GeographicContourLineSeries` is a visual map element that draws colored contour lines, in a geographic context, based on a triangulation of longitude and latitude data with a numeric value assigned to each point.
-This type of geographic series is useful for rendering scattered data defined by geographic locations such as weather temperature, atmospheric pressure, precipitation, population distribution, topographic data, etc. The `GeographicContourLineSeries` works a lot like the `GeographicScatterAreaSeries` except that it represents data as contour lines, colored using a fill scale and the geographic scatter area series, represents data as a surface interpolated using a color scale.
+Use the map component's `GeographicContourLineSeries` to draw colored contour lines, in a geographic context, based on a triangulation of longitude and latitude data with a numeric value assigned to each point.
+This type of geographic series is useful for rendering scattered data defined by geographic locations such as weather temperature, atmospheric pressure, precipitation, population distribution, topographic data, etc.

 ### Demo